Whole Grain Sourdough Biscuits | Freshly Milled Flour

 The night before the morning you plan to bake these, mix flour and olive oil together in a large mixing bowl.
 I like to either use a dough whisk or fork and mix until small crumbles form.

-Remove the dough from the bowl and using your fingertips, dimple the dough.
+Using your fingertips, dimple the dough.

 In a small bowl combine the salt, baking powder, and baking soda.
 Mix well.